ekmackay/ekmackay.github.io/README.md

 # Bio

-I am a statistician and methodologist working as a Scientific Advisor for [GEMINI Research](https://geminimedicine.ca/) at Unity Health Toronto.
-I am also an Adjunct Lecturer in the Institute of Health Policy, Management and Evaluation (IHPME) at the University of Toronto.
+I am an independent statistical consultant and an Adjunct Lecturer in the Institute of Health Policy, Management and Evaluation (IHPME) at the University of Toronto.
 I specialize in Bayesian methods and causal inference for medical research.
 My recent work has focused on applying Bayesian borrowing to address the challenges of evaluating efficacy/effectiveness in rare disease settings.
 I have extensive experience in health economics & outcomes research (HEOR) analytics with expertise in meta-analysis, survival modelling, synthetic control arms, and population-adjusted indirect comparisons.

-Prior to joining GEMINI, I worked as a Scientific Advisor in Statistics and independent consultant for Inka Health.
+I have worked as a scientific advisor for several companies / research groups, including GEMINI Research at St. Michael's Hospital, and Inka Health.
 Before that I worked for 4 years at Cytel in the Real World & Advanced Analytics group where I rose to the role of Research Principal in Statistics.
 I also have prior experience working in an economics setting, including 2 years in the Antitrust & Competition Economics practice at Charles River Associates applying statistical/econometric methods for regulatory reviews of mergers and acquisitions.

 I hold an MSc in Statistics from the University of Toronto and an MA in Economics from Queen's University.
 I also have Professional Statistician (P.Stat.) accreditation from the Statistical Society of Canada.